 In about 25% of cases of hearing loss there is a non-genetic cause that can be identified.
-Non-genetic hearing loss is most often caused by illness or trauma before birth or during the birth process.
-Older infants and young children can also develop non-genetic hearing loss due to illness or trauma.
+Non-genetic hearing loss is most often caused by illness or trauma before birth or during the birth process but can also develop in older infants and children.

-Non-genetic hearing loss can result from a wide variety of illnesses and problems at birth.
+Non-genetic hearing loss can result from a wide variety of illnesses and problems.
 Medical professionals depend on a careful review of birth information to help them identify non-genetic hearing loss.
 Read more about each risk factor below.

 Some viral infections are known to be associated with hearing loss.
 The highest risk of hearing loss is present if the mother has the illness during pregnancy or passes the infection to her baby during birth.
 The amount of hearing loss that can result varies widely and some babies show no hearing loss at all, even if they have one of these infections.
 These infections can affect other systems in the body as well and medical professionals will need extensive birth history and test information to identify these infections as a cause for hearing loss.

 Newborns who spend time in the NICU after birth are often at higher risk of developing hearing loss.
 Risk factors for hearing loss that are often associated with NICU stays include low APGAR scores, prolonged mechanical ventilation, low birth weight, and ototoxic medications.